 Michael Steinitz, executive director of Accountemps, said: "We're all human, and sometimes emotions can get the best of us.
 Workplace challenges are inevitable, but how you respond and move forward can demonstrate your professionalism, resilience and emotional intelligence.

 Given that frequent emotional displays can be disruptive to coworkers and ultimately damage work relationships, Steinitz advised: "Thinking before reacting will not only help your professional reputation, but also show that you are considerate of your colleagues."

 In line with that, here are some tips you can share with employees for handling these tough scenarios with professionalism and emotional intelligence.

-If your manager keeps a close eye on you and gives you little control over projects, instead of becoming frustrated, set up a private meeting with your boss to discuss ways you can build trust and gain more independence.
+The overbearing boss If your manager keeps a close eye on you and gives you little control over projects, instead of becoming frustrated, set up a private meeting with your boss to discuss ways you can build trust and gain more independence.
 Alternatively, you can advise managers to give their direct reports more autonomy over their projects.

-If you keep butting heads with a colleague on a business problem, try considering your coworker’s perspective.
+The combative coworker If you keep butting heads with a colleague on a business problem, try considering your coworker's perspective.
 Hearing another point of view may help you both resolve the dispute more quickly.

-If you realise you’ve made a mistake on an email to your boss as soon as you hit “send”, instead of yelling out in frustration and distracting others, send a follow-up note or speak with your manager to apologise and correct the issue.
+The innocent error If you realise you've made a mistake on an email to your boss as soon as you hit "send", instead of yelling out in frustration and distracting others, send a follow-up note or speak with your manager to apologise and correct the issue.

-If you’re facing personal struggles, such as a family crisis or health concerns, consider talking to your boss – without oversharing – and request scheduling flexibility or a personal leave.
+The personal emergency If you're facing personal struggles, such as a family crisis or health concerns, consider talking to your boss - without oversharing - and request scheduling flexibility or a personal leave.
 Being transparent can ultimately benefit you and your employer.

-Instead of lashing out when your manager assigns you more work, meet to prioritize and possibly delegate projects to your teammates or temporary hires.
+The unbearable workload Instead of lashing out when your manager assigns you more work, meet to prioritize and possibly delegate projects to your teammates or temporary hires.